Wayne Metropolitan Community Action

 • Street/alley activations

-• For a complete list of disallowable costs, please check the Program Guidelines.
+• For a complete list of disallowable costs, please check The Official APRA/NIF Program Guidelines and The Stellantis Impact Neighborhood Fund Grant Guidelines

 • Plot plans are measured drawings of your property that show the location of existing and proposed features of your project.